xaicat/lockPicker/README.md

 # lockPicker
-Changes your Kali Screenlock Background
+GDM Wallpaper Changer - Changes your Kali Screenlock Background
 ### lockPicker - v1.0.0
 **Release Date:** 28 Jan 2026
 A simple, interactive Bash script to change your Kali Linux GDM login background easily with a GUI and safe image conversion.